rajatkverma/DeutscheQA/README.md

 # DeutscheQA

-## Run application within docker container
+## Run DeutscheQA within docker container
-You could build and run docker with following instructions.
+You could build and run docker with the following instructions.

 ### Build docker image